nortz8/daw-individual-2/README.md

 #### Open this link in your browser: http://127.0.0.1:8082/

-#### A deployed application is also available the link below until January 12, 2019:
+#### A deployed application is also available in the link below until January 12, 2019:
 http://individual2-dev.ap-northeast-1.elasticbeanstalk.com/